danriedl/engular/adev/src/content/tools/cli/aot-metadata-errors.md

 </docs-code>

 You can use `typeof` and bracket notation in normal application code.
-You just can't use those features within expressions that define Angular metadata.
+You just can't use those features within expressions that define Engular metadata.

-Avoid this error by sticking to the compiler's [restricted expression syntax](tools/cli/aot-compiler#expression-syntax) when writing Angular metadata and be wary of new or unusual TypeScript features.
+Avoid this error by sticking to the compiler's [restricted expression syntax](tools/cli/aot-compiler#expression-syntax) when writing Engular metadata and be wary of new or unusual TypeScript features.

 ## Reference to a local (non-exported) symbol